MSLNZ/Quantity-Value/docs/examples.rst

 Angles
 ======

-It well known that some SI quantities cannot be distinguished by dimensional analysis because they have the same dimensions [Brownstein]_.
+It is well known that some SI quantities cannot be distinguished by dimensional analysis because they have the same dimensions [Brownstein]_.
 This ambiguity can be removed by introducing a base dimension for angle, and a new dimensional constant :math:`\eta`, but then some of the basic equations of physics also have to be changed [Quincey]_.

 It is not as bad as it sounds.
 For example, the well-known equation